halverneus/static-file-server/README.md

 # printed to stdout while logs generated during execution are printed to stderr.
 DEBUG=false

 # Optional Hostname for binding.
-Leave black to accept any incoming HTTP request
+Leave unset to accept any incoming HTTP request
 # on the prescribed port.
 HOST=